Acupuncture For Endometriosis

 Acupuncture will be used in directing, moving and nourishing qi in the associated organs and channels.
 Chinese herbs will accompany this effort as well.
 What you eat plays a big role and food has a different impact on the body and energy in ways you don’t realize.
 We provide nutritional counseling and monitoring.
 Food in Chinese Medicine is classified by its energetic effects and things like flavor classification (sweet, sour, salty…) nature (hot, cold, damp…) and context (raw or cooked) can influence responses.
 What you eat, when you eat, how you eat are significant.
 Using acupuncture, herbs and addressing lifestyle/environment for stress/emotional factors will also assist in balancing the body and bringing back free flow of energy.

 Why is Garden Acupuncture Qualified To Help With Endometriosis?

-Our team has over 50+ years of combined clinical experience specifically in women’s health.
+Our team has over 50+ years of combined clinical experience specifically in reproductive system health.
 Some of this collective experience includes proficiency in Japanese and Chinese styles of acupuncture, studying with masters in our field, completing a medical residency in GYN and infertility and routinely and successfully managing and treating these conditions in our daily practice.
 In addition to the success we see clinically, there are also studies to support acupuncture for endometriosis.
 For example, in a journal feature in The New England Journal of Medicine on Endometriosis, Dr. L.C.
 Giudice, MD, PHd cited this randomized, sham-controlled acupuncture study that demonstrated significant reduction in endometriosis related pain.